ray2day/ray2day/README.md

 **And if time left I would like to:**
-- learn more Blazor (build my own new MSX website (hobby) Blazor Webassembly / and Blazor Server App)
+- learn more Blazor (build my own new MSX website and a webapp to Learn Arabic (hobby) Blazor Webassembly / and Blazor Server App)
 - more indepth about the different architectures / best practices etc.
 - expand my front-end knowledge (Javascript, HTML, CSS and Bootstrap)